Code-Institute-Submissions/akramalex-Portfolio1/README.md

   ### Content

-  * The Code to make the social media links was taken from the CI [Love Runing](https://akramalex.github.io/LOVE-RUNING/)project.
+  * The Code to make the social media links was taken from the CI [Love Runing](https://akramalex.github.io/LOVE-RUNING/) project.

 ### Media